adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 called the Redirect URL.
 The appropriate value is your app URL + `/.auth/login/twitter/callback`.
 There is a legal agreement at the bottom of the page, then you can click on **Create your Twitter application** button.

+!!! danger
-> All social authentication providers have some sort of legal agreement that governs their use.
+    All social authentication providers have some sort of legal agreement that governs their use.
 In general, demo or PoC apps are fair use.
 However, you should get a legal opinion before using a social authentication provider in a production app.

 Once you have created the app, you will get a tabbed display with all the settings.
 Click on the **Keys and Access Tokens** tab: